Azuremoon13/DD-Passive-Json-Builder/README.md

 # DD Passive JSON Builder

 This project is a JSON builder for DD Passive using `customtkinter` for the UI.
-Follow the steps below to download, install dependencies, and run the application.
+Follow the steps below to download, install dependencies, and run the application, cause who trusts some random exe off the internet..

 ## Prerequisites